megagonlabs/eseBench/src/tools/AutoPhrase/README.md

 # AutoPhrase: Automated Phrase Mining from Massive Text Corpora

-#### This keyphrase extraction tool comes from Jiawei Han's research group.
 ## Publications

 Please cite the following two papers if you are using our tools.
 Thanks!